 This was that well-known “stripped-bare” moment when I knew that I could no longer allow my corporate career, salary, success, and the resulting identity to drive my decisions about my life’s work.
 My CORE values had been tested, and my priorities were already determined.
 I was a mom – and I was the most important person to one child (and now 2 beautiful children).

-I knew then that I no longer wanted to be pulled and driven by some one else’s expectations.
-Although it took many additional life incidents, job restructures, health issues – and even marital difficulties to completely get clear about my life’s purpose, this story adequately depicts what was the beginning of my journey into mompreneurship.
+I knew then that I no longer wanted to be pulled and driven by someone else’s expectations.
+Although it took many additional life incidents, job restructures, health issues – and even marital difficulties to completely get clear about my life’s purpose, this story adequately depicts what was the beginning of my journey into launching a business.

-This is a truth that is not often discussed by driven, high functioning, educated women who’ve chosen to put their careers on hold to be MOM.
+This is a truth that is not often discussed by driven, high functioning, educated women who’ve chosen to put their careers on hold to be a MOM.
 It is a hidden secret that many of us labor over: HOW can I do this?
-How can I be an awesome mom – and make a real contribution while using my skills, talent and background….?
+How can I be an awesome mom – and make a real contribution while using my skills, talent, and background….?
 I KNOW I can’t go back to what I did before… So, now what?
 Who am I NOW?
 How can I serve?
 How can I make a difference?

 It was this experience and many others that have led me to dedicate the rest of my professional career to moms who have had similar 4:30 am wake up calls – where their careers (or businesses) have pulled them in a different direction than their mothering instincts and core values.
 I want to support you that two things can be true at one time, as long as you are crystal clear on your priorities and you’ve created the systems, spaces, and support that will make you successful.
 Because I TRULY believe that people how are aligned in purpose and path will change this world… most importantly by first being awesome at who they are, having clarity around what they want, and then working tirelessly to make a difference and serve others passionately and powerfully.